Focus: The focus of this self-help article is to provide steps and information to import your catalog items via CSV. Download this Sample CSV.

 Which fields are predefined for the catalog?:

 Please note: “SKU” column is the unique Identifier.
 If you upload an item with the SKU that already exists in PandaDoc, it will not create a new record, but update the existing catalog record.
 If you need help with this, download this file Sample CSV (Includes Pre-defined columns) and then add your data.
 For the “description” field, we also support HTML coding.
 For example, adding a line break, using the “< br > “to the description.
+File Format support: We only support CSV files that are UTF-8 encoded and we accept up to 100,000 records to import at one time.

 Please note: “cost” and “price” Columns.
 For these columns, we do not allow decimals to be more than two (2).
 Example: 19.99